 Symptoms Possible Cause(s) Corrective Actions Motor will not operate or runs in one direction only 1.
 Bad connections or broken wires.
-Most often, winch problems can be traced to loose connections, corrosion, or broken wires.
-1. Check all wiring.
+Most 1.
+Check all wiring.
 Look for loose connections, corrosion, and broken or damaged wires.
 Any wires that appear damaged must be replaced.
 Check handheld controller for damaged wiring or damaged or corroded plug and socket connections.
 Caution: Always use two wrenches when loosening or tightening motor and solenoid connections.
 Otherwise motor or solenoid damage can occur.
 2. Damaged or stuck solenoid.
-This is most likely caused by not holding the inner nut to keep the stud from turning when attach- ing wire to solenoid.
-2. Caution: Disengage freespool before performing this test to prevent powering the winch drum.
+This is most likely caused by not holding the inner nut to keep the stud from turning when attach ing wire to solenoid.
+2. Caution: Disengage free-spool before performing this test to prevent powering the winch drum.
 If a solenoid sticks once, it is likely to stick again and must be replaced immediately.
 Tap solenoid to free stuck contacts.
 For individual single-coil solenoids, check by applying voltage to the small solenoid terminal.
 Be sure solenoid is grounded back to battery.
-For multiple -coil block-style solenoids, disconnect existing connections, ground center terminal, and apply voltage to outer terminals one at a time.
+For multiple-coil block-style solenoids, disconnect existing connections, ground center terminal, and apply voltage to outer terminals one at a time.
 A solenoid that is not stuck will make an audible "click" when first energized.
 3. Handheld switch inoperative.
 3. Replace switch.
 4. Damaged motor 4.
 Replace or repair motor.
 Review Brushed.
 Brushes may be sticking or worn.
 5. Solenoid is not grounded.
+5. Check ground path between battery negative and solenoid.
 6. Weak or dead battery.
-5. Check ground path between battery negative and solenoid.
 6. Recharge or replace battery.
 Check charging system Winch will not shut off 1.
 Solenoid stuck "on" If solenoid sticks on, reverse direction and hold trigger switch on until the power lead can be disconnected.
 Motor runs extremely hot 1.
 Long period of operation.
 1. Allow to cool.
 2. Damaged motor.
 2. Replace or repair motor.
 3. Damaged brake.
 3. Replace or repair brake.
 Motor runs but with in- sufficient power or line speed 1.
 Weak Battery 1.
 Recharge or replace battery.
 Check charging system.
-Ensure you are using a dual battery setup specu 2.
+Ensure you are using a dual battery setup 2.
 Battery to winch wire too long.
 2. Use larger gauge wire.
 3. Poor battery connection.
 3. Check battery terminals for corrosion.
 Clean as required.
 4. Poor ground.
 4. Check and clean connections.
 5. Damaged Brake.
 5. Repair or replace Brake.
-Motor runs but drum does 1.
-Engage Freespool. not turn Winch runs backwards 1.
+Motor runs but drum does not turn 1.
+Free-spool not engaged 1.
+Engage Free-spool.
+Winch runs backwards 1.
 Motor wires reversed.
 1. Recheck wiring.
 2. Solenoid wired incorrectly.
 2. Recheck wiring.
 3. Winch rope is overwound instead of under wound.
 3. Re-wrap rope around drum so that it is under wound.
 Will not hold load 1.
 Excessive load.
 1. Reduce load or double line.
 2. Worn or damaged brake.
 2. Repair or replace brake.